 Step 1: To help decide where to correct, we recommend taking a look at your makeup free face, in a mirror and in natural lighting.
 Again, when the Huesticks are being used as correctors only, they work best on hyperpigmented areas which can be anything from dark circles, scars, sun damage and dark spots, to areas deeper than your natural skin color.

 Step 2: Once you know which areas you want to address, you have to decide what the density of pigmentation is that you’re targeting, so you can find it on the color wheel.
 For example, did you pick your under eye circles in Step 1 and how deep are they?
-The same goes for dark spots and scars etc. The reason it’s important to identify the density, is so that you can use the right color corrector.
+The same goes for dark spots and scars etc. It's important to identify the density so that you can use the right color corrector.
 A common misconception is that your color correcting shade directly correlates to only your skin tone -- this is a myth.
 The shade you pick is based on your skin tone AND the density of your hyperpigmentation, which has an undertone that is most commonly a shade of blue.

 To help you pick the right shade, we created a color wheel!

 The Live Tinted Color Wheel